How to package a laptop for shipping

 So, here’s how to package a laptop for shipping to keep it safe:

-1. Wrap the laptop in bubble wrap
+1. Wrap the laptop in bubble wrap or a sustainable alternative

 Bubble wrap is ideal for packaging laptops.
 The bubbles used in this packing material protect fragile items by cushioning the screen, which is ideal since the laptop’s screen is comprised of layered glass.